 Venus Verrucosa is a small mollusc in the Veneridae family, also known as a sea truffle.
 It is an oyster-like member of the mollusc family.
 Venus Verrucosa is a local delicacy, a typical Menorcan seafood that you should not miss.
 Due to its rarity, it is much more sought after than its sister - the famous oyster.
 So if you are a fan of oysters, you will enjoy Venus Verrucosa.
 You want Venus Verrucosa to be served incredibly fresh with a squeeze of lemon juice.

-Menorca is known for the most beautiful sandy beaches and as the proud owner of one of the most romantic port towns on the Mediterranean Sea-Ciutadella.
+Menorca is known for its most beautiful sandy beaches and as the proud owner of one of the most romantic port towns on the Mediterranean Sea-Ciutadella.
 Even though today the capital of Menorca is Mao, Ciutadella used to be the capital of this charming island.
 Menorca enchants its visitors with enchanting sunsets, blue bays and friendly locals.
 Menorca has 88,000 inhabitants, while the size of the island is only about 700 square kilometres.
-Menorca's official language is Spanish; however, the majority of locals speak Catalan (the second official language of Balearic Islands)-the Spanish dialect also found in Catalonia.
+Menorca's official language is Spanish; however, the majority of locals speak Catalan (the second official language of the Balearic Islands)-the Spanish dialect also found in Catalonia.

 On the island, beautiful nature and protected areas are intertwined with living history, the traces of which can be found all over the island.
 You can even find the remains of megalithic stone monuments, which indicate that this island had a dynamic culture in prehistoric times.

 Menorca is mostly flat, so it is very popular with cyclists and trail runners.
 Its highest peaks are El Toro at 358 meters above sea level.
 You can climb it on a winding road and enjoy the magnificent views of the island.